dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/walkthrough-creating-an-unbound-windows-forms-datagridview-control.md

 ---
-title: Create an Unbound Windows Forms DataGridView Control
+title: Walkthrough to create an Unbound Windows Forms DataGridView Control

 description: You can create an Unbound Windows Forms DataGridView Control and display a small amount of data without binding it to a data source